 If you are new to Levy County or this is your first year with a child in our district, we especially welcome you.
 I think you will find Levy County to be a great place to live, learn and grow.
-There are many opportunities for you to be involved in your child's education and community: we urge you to take advantage of them.
+There are many opportunities for you to be involved in your child's education and community; we urge you to take advantage of them.

-To all families, we thank you for your continued support and for the opportunity to work with and teach your most valuable resource -your
+To all families, we thank you for your continued support, and for the opportunity to work with and teach your most valuable resource -your child.

-Honor the Past - Build the Future
+Honoring the Past, Building the Future

-Jeffery R. Edison / Superintendent
+Sincerely, Jeffery R. Edison / Superintendent